esettes/nand2tetris/README.md

 ### Build the computer hardware

 My solution for the project [nand2tetris](https://www.nand2tetris.org/course).
 This first part of the project consist to build a basic simulated functional computer with the _Hardware simulator_ tool.
+###### _All files of this project are part of www.nand2tetris.org and the book "The Elements of Computing Systems by Nisan and Schocken, MIT Press_
 When this is done, the second part consists to build an operating system for this computer.